Restricted Evaluator Case Study

 Exploration

-Open-ended ideation, unfamiliar territory, early-stage pattern surfacing.
+Open-ended ideation, unfamiliar territory, early-stage pattern surfacing, scanning the adjacent possible.

 Model Lane